HPV Information & Vaccine

 Talk to Your Child's Doctor About HPV Vaccination

 HPV vaccination is a type of cancer prevention against certain HPV-related cancers.
-The CDC notes that HPV vaccination may begin at age nine and recommends routine HPV vaccination at ages 11-12.
+HPV vaccination may begin at age 9, and routine HPV vaccination is recommended at ages 11-12.
 Talk to your child’s doctor about the appropriate time for your child to get vaccinated.

-While your child may not be at risk now, it’s important to help protect your child from certain HPV-related cancers that may develop later in life.
+While your child may not be at risk now, it’s essential to help protect your child from certain HPV-related cancers that may develop later in life.

 Videos